sungheeyun/sungheeyun.github.io/_posts/2024-12-10-PST - Lyon & Salzburg.markdown

 What would it have been like to be Mozart, that unique figure in musical history whose brilliance remains unmatched?
-Would he have sensed his own immortality, knowing future generations would still marvel at his work and no one like him would be born ever?
+Would he have sensed his own immortality, knowing future generations would still marvel at his work and no one like him would be born again?
 The portrayal in the movie &ldquo;Amadeus&rdquo; shows him dismissing his contemporaries' compositions, but was that truly his nature?
 I am sure that he knew he was the best, but would that have made him that arrogant?
+Or was it even arrogance at all?
+Could it have been that it was simply his objective observation of the reality?
 And what of his inner life—was it filled with the pure joy of creation enjoying being the unique musician with gifts, or did living solely in the realm of music leave him somehow unfulfilled?
-Though Beethoven speaks more deeply to my soul, there's no denying Mozart's transcendent genius, which has given me quite different types of awe!
+Though Beethoven speaks more deeply to my soul, there's no denying Mozart's transcendent genius, which has given me quite different types of awe throughout my life especially when I played the piano.

 Drawn by this connection to history in Salzburg,
 I had to search the web for sheet music of Mozart's Piano Sonatas in C major—both K. 330 and the beloved K. 545—and